-The Academic Senate recommends the following priority at Crafton Hills College:
+The Academic Senate Enrollment Strategies Committee recommends the following priority at Crafton Hills College:

-- 1. Courses required for Career-Technical degrees or certificates. - 2.
-Courses required for Associate Degrees or transfer. - 3.
-Developmental Courses (000-level, such as MATH090). - 4.
-Basic Skills Courses (900-level) - B. The vision of Crafton Hills College is to be the premier community college for public safety and health services careers and transfer preparation. - C. The mission of Crafton Hills College is to advance the education and success of students in a quality learning environment. - D. 52% of the students who take the assessment at CHC initially place into a basic skills class in English, Reading, or Math.
-(See more detailed information below) - E. Attention should be given to the changing political climate that may affect expectations and funding.
+- Courses required for Associate Degrees for Transfer or Associate Degrees - Courses required for transfer level math and English - 2.
+Courses required for Career-Technical degrees or certificates and any other credit certificates Courses required for credit certificates - 3.
+Courses required for transfer, but not in a degree or certificate - 4.
+CTE courses and courses especially leading to a living wage - 1.
+Developmental Courses (000-level, such as MATH090). - Basic Skills Courses (900-level) - B. The vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting - C. The mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning - D. 52% of the students who take the assessment at CHC initially place into a basic skills class in English, Reading, or Math.
+(See more detailed information below) - E.D.
+Attention should be given to the changing political climate that may affect expectations and funding.